Research Iain Andrews:

 Come up as ‘Error’.

-Generally, a painting is a very unreliable source for storing knowledge.
-For example if you present an unknown painting to a group of people they will usually all see different things.
-I’m in a Level 2 criticism group and have been astonished at the range of readings, often none of them intended by the creator, for the same painting.
+But, generally, a painting is a very unreliable source for storing knowledge.
+I’m in a Level 2 criticism group and we have all been astonished at the range of readings, often none of them intended by the creator, for a painting.

-The only way to give any reliability to ordering knowledge in a painting is to ‘explain’ it with a title or essay/talk/pamphlet.
+The only way to give any reliability to the ‘knowledge’ in a painting is to fix/explain it with a title or in an essay/talk/pamphlet.

-Iain Andrews uses folk tales and faery stories, memories of his traumatised teenagers (he’s an art psychotherapist), and paintings by the old masters as his sources of knowledge, and then applies a physical and mental process to makes his paintings.
+Iain Andrews uses the understandings in folk tales or faery stories, memories of his traumatised teenagers (he’s an art psychotherapist), and paintings by the old masters as his sources of knowledge, and then applies a physical and mental process to makes his paintings.

 Myth – early history of a people – unreliable/involves magic creatures, a lack of scientific understanding or any written contemporaneous report.